ajpiter/PythonProTips/PythonBasics/Array/README.md

 - **Array Calculations:** Can calculate over all values simultaneously
 - **Create Arrays:** After importing the Numpy package
 - **Series:** A one dimensional Numpy Array
+- **Subsetting Arrays:** Use indexing to select portions of an array

 ### Resources
 - **DataCamp Cheatsheet** Python Arrays: https://www.datacamp.com/community/tutorials/python-arrays